HenriMichelon/zero_zero_template/README.md

  - If needed adjust the `CMakeLists.txt` settings to your needs
  - `cmake -B build -G Ninja -D CMAKE_BUILD_TYPE=Release`
  - `cmake --build build`
- - Update your PATH environment variable to include the `$CMAKE_CURRENT_BINARY_DIR/external_lib_build` where the ZeroZero DLL is built.